Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Edge-aware Homogeneous Diffusion Inpainting

 \section{Edge-aware Homogeneous Diffusion Inpainting}

-The centrepiece of our codec is the \emph{edge-aware homogeneous diffusion} that is used to reconstruct a flow field with only a small amount of known data.
+The centrepiece of our codec is the \emph{edge-aware homogeneous diffusion} that reconstructs a flow field from a small amount of known data.
 This method relies on additional edge information to preserve discontinuities of the original flow field.
-Let us consider a flow field $\bm{f}(\bm{x}): \Omega \rightarrow \mathbb{R}^2$ where $\bm{x} := (x,y)^\top$ denotes the position in a rectangular domain $\Omega \subset \mathbb{R}^2$.
-We assume that flow vectors are only known at \emph{mask points} $K \subset \Omega$.
-Furthermore, we assume that a set of edges $E$ of $\bm{f}$ is known.
-The reconstructed flow field $\bm{u}(\bm{x})$ can then be computed using homogeneous diffusion~\cite{Ii62} by solving the Laplace equation
+Consider a flow field $\bm{f}(\bm{x}): \Omega \rightarrow \mathbb{R}^2$ where $\bm{x} := (x,y)^\top$ denotes the position in a rectangular domain $\Omega \subset \mathbb{R}^2$.
+Flow vectors are only known at mask locations $K \subset \Omega$.
+We also assume that an edge set $E$ of $\bm{f}$ is given.
+The reconstructed flow field $\bm{u}(\bm{x})$ can then be computed with homogeneous diffusion inpainting~\cite{Ii62} by solving the Laplace equation